tamton23/primekg-vn-icd10-omop/README.md

 | **Disease** | `DIAGNOSED_BY` | **DiagnosticTest** | `measurement` |
 | **Disease** | `HAS_COMPLICATION` | **Complication** | `condition_occurrence` |

 By defining this structural correspondence, the KG acts as an intelligent routing mechanism.
-For instance, when a `Drug` is linked to a `Disease` via the `TREATS` relationship in the graph, the system explicitly knows to target the `drug_exposure` table in a hospital's relational database to extract actual patient treatment records.
+For instance, when a Drug is linked to a Disease via the TREATS relationship in the graph, the system explicitly knows to target the drug_exposure table in a hospital's relational database to extract actual patient treatment records.
 Thanks to this mapping, the constructed knowledge graph can be readily integrated with existing healthcare data systems (electronic health records, observational studies) and can leverage OHDSI analytical tools such as ATLAS, Achilles, and Circe.
----

 ## 🕸️ Graph Visualization (Neo4j)